All Episodes

 You know, police officer arrives on the scene, and you look at this moment, and you don't really see the knife in real time.

-Cause there is politics, of course, with everything today, Just a lot of craziness out there.
+Just a lot of craziness out there.

-If you feel like burning shift down to target wealthy communities instead of the poor ones.
+If you feel like burning shift down to target wealthy communities instead of the poor ones, she's going to make a great council member for Minneapolis.

 Great.

-Uh we had an incident in Portland.
+We had an incident in Portland.

-Rioters smashing windows at a Starbucks as video footage of that.
+Rioters smashing windows at a Starbucks.

 The police officer was surrounded.

-And uh by the way, this is after guilty on all three counts in the Derek Chauvin trial.
+And by the way, this is after guilty on all three counts in the Derek Chauvin trial.

 It showed an officer being surrounded and punched in the face by a masked individual dressed in black.

-Oregonian newspaper posted the video reported there had been a heated confrontation.
+Oregonian newspaper posted the video, reported there had been a heated confrontation.

-You know, apparently was was in another incident with another officer on a bicycle.
+The individual that punched the officer in the face could be seen, you know, apparently was in another incident with another officer on a bicycle.

-The officer who was struck, grabbed on to the individual as he fell, and then other officers piled on.
+The officer who was struck grabbed on to the individual as he fell, and then other officers piled on.

 And it's just unbelievable.